pscally1005/pscally1005.github.io/_posts/misc/cooking/2024-09-12-substitutions.md

 <div id="yogurt" class="table-of-contents-2"></div>
 <i><font size="+2">Yogurt</font></i><br>
 &emsp;Finally, we're on to yogurt.
 I pretty much always buy plain nonfat Greek yogurt, but nonfat cottage cheese is a common substitute for me as well.
-As with <a rel="" target="" href="#milk">milk</a>, any of the following fat percentages can be used interchangeably, with just small differences in taste and calories:
+As with <a rel="" target="" href="#milk">milk</a>, any of the following <a href="/misc/fats">fat</a> percentages can be used interchangeably, with just small differences in taste and <a href="/misc/calories">calories</a>:
 - Plain whole milk Greek yogurt
 - Plain low fat Greek yogurt
 - Plain nonfat Greek yogurt